Bjeon123/GuitarCheero/README.md

 Implementation Timeline
 ---------------------------------
-Friday: Research more about canvas and functionality
+Friday: Research more about canvas and functionality <br />
-Saturday: Make a project and make guitar stationary circles and make moving circles notes
+Saturday: Make a project and make guitar stationary circles and make moving circles notes <br />
-Sunday: Add more functionality such as a start screen that shows directions starts game on a click
+Sunday: Add more functionality such as a start screen that shows directions starts game on a click <br />
-Monday: handle errors and make sure the app is responsive
+Monday: handle errors and make sure the app is responsive <br />
-Tuesday: Make different note patterns based on the song picked
+Tuesday: Make different note patterns based on the song picked <br />
-Wenesday: Perfect all functionality of project and add bonus content
+Wenesday: Perfect all functionality of project and add bonus content <br />
-Thursday: Debug and make sure the code is production grade
+Thursday: Debug and make sure the code is production grade <br />

 Bonus
 ---------------------------------